"

 Figure 3.7.
 Restorative Justice / Photo Credit: Nicholas Malara, CC BY 4.0

 It was dissatisfaction with retribution that led to the concept of rehabilitation.
-Proponents of the goal of rehabilitation, as the name suggests, seek to improve the mental condition of the criminal through providing opportunities, treatment, etc. so that one day there is a chance to reintegrate the convicted person as a productive member of society.
-In the restorative justice model, convicted parties are screened in order to provide the most appropriate opportunities for them to learn and achieve law-abiding life in the future (Schmalleger, 2006).
-Through education, job skills and vocational training, counseling and mentoring, and a host of other services, the individual who has committed a crime is now given the opportunity for a new life in the future.
+Proponents of rehabilitation seek to improve the mental condition of the criminal by providing opportunities and treatment so that one day there is a chance for them to reintegrate into society as a productive member.
+In the restorative justice model, convicted parties are screened in order to provide them with the most appropriate opportunities to learn and achieve a law-abiding life in the future (Schmalleger, 2006).
+Through education, job skills and vocational training, counseling and mentoring, and a host of other services, the individual who has committed a crime is now given the opportunity for a new life.

-Even though correctional systems have experimented with rehabilitation to varying degrees, the efforts were often mixed and perfunctory at best.
-Sentences imposed by judges often reflected this view, even though researchers have pushed back citing the rehabilitative efforts as a failure.
-This is why, despite the concerns about the effectiveness of rehabilitation as a viable part of the correctional process, most states have adopted sentencing policies promoted by the Model Penal Code, try to abide by their principles, and pursue the restorative justice approach where it appears to be in the community’s/state’s best interest to do so (Reitz & Klingele, 2019).
+Although correctional systems have experimented with rehabilitation to varying degrees, the efforts often have been mixed and perfunctory at best.
+Sentences imposed by judges have often reflected this view, even though researchers have pushed back citing the rehabilitative efforts as a failure.
+Despite concerns about the effectiveness of rehabilitation as a viable part of the correctional process, most states have adopted sentencing policies promoted by the Model Penal Code; they try to abide by their principles and pursue the restorative justice approach when it appears to be in the community’s or state’s best interest to do so (Reitz & Klingele, 2019).

 Attributions